Parity-conserving Cooper-pair transport and ideal superconducting diode in planar Germanium: Discussion/Outlook

 \section{Discussion/Outlook}

 In the past few years, planar germanium has established itself as a promising platform for spin-qubit arrays~\cite{scappucci2021}.
 Here, we demonstrate its potential also for hybrid semiconductor-superconductor quantum devices.
-Inspired by more mature technologies \cite{Mayer2019}, we introduced a reliable way to induce superconductivity by using shallow QWs.
+Inspired by more mature technologies \cite{Mayer2019}, we introduced a reliable way to induce superconductivity by using shallow QWs and, to the best of our knowledge, we have realized the largest hard gap in Ge.
 Our method does not rely on the precise etching of the QW and/or surface treatments \cite{aggarwal2021enhancement} and does not require in-situ deposition of the superconductor.
+Furthermore, it minimizes the Fermi velocity mismatch due to the direct contact between Ge and proximitized Ge, enhancing Andreev reflection over normal reflection.

-While the shallow QWs reported in this work are of limited mobility, possible mitigation strategies of this problem could include a careful engineering of the semiconductor/dielectric interface \cite{DegliEsposti2022}, including the use of Ge caps~\cite{Su}, or growing the QWs on Ge instead of Si wafers~\cite{stehouwer2023germanium}.
+While the shallow QWs reported in this work are of limited mobility and have a larger charge noise, which can be a challenge for the realization of scalable spin qubits, possible mitigation strategies of this problem could include a careful engineering of the semiconductor/dielectric interface \cite{DegliEsposti2022}, including the use of Ge caps~\cite{Su}, or growing the QWs on Ge instead of Si wafers~\cite{stehouwer2023germanium}.
+A further solution could be to have a thin spacer in the areas where superconductivity should be induced and a thicker one in the areas where the spin qubits will be formed.